 (ii) Fair value measurements using value techniques

-- There are no financial instruments as at 30 June 2023 under Level 1. - Level 2 financial instruments consist of warrant liabilities.
-Refer to Note 15 for details of fair value measurement. - Level 3 financial instruments consist of convertible notes.
+- There are no financial instruments as at 30 June 2024 under Level 1. - Level 3 financial instruments consist of convertible notes.
 Refer to Note 16 for details of fair value measurement.

 (iii) Valuation inputs and relationships to fair value